 Morni, however, is not about doing or seeing things.
 Thankfully untouched by development and carefully protected by the forest department, this is one of the rare spots where one really comes close to nature, undisturbed by the holiday crowd and the selfie-mad narcissists.

 The nicely-laid gardens – the Haritaki Vatika and the Amaltas Vatika among others – are places to take a leisurely stroll, or for just sitting under the canopy and soak in the absolutely fresh air, as the gentle breeze rustles through the foliage.

 The expected rains did not come and the sky was now clear.

 Watching the Bulbul flying in cute little waves from one tree to the other, and listening to the sweet melodies of other little birds from behind the bushes soothes down the frayed nerves of one “who has been long in city pent”.

 The cloud parted as we sat on the terrace in the darkness, and glittering stars lit up the sky.
-And it was after decades that we saw fire-flies fleeting through the darkness – a rare sight these days even in villages.
+It was after decades that we saw fire-flies fleeting through the darkness – a rare sight these days even in villages.

 The rains hit Morni in the evening.
-It came in torrents, lashing against the window panes and flooding the balcony.
-It was great to enjoy our drinks with hot pakoras, and talk about the last trip to the Himalayas when the monsoon was in its last throes.
+They came in torrents, lashing against the window panes and flooding the balcony.
+It was great to enjoy our tea with hot pakoras, and talk about the last trip to the Himalayas when the monsoon was in its last throes.

 As we bade goodbye to Morni, we prayed that the little treasure trove of nature survives the assault of fun-seekers and holiday-makers, and continue to provide solace to those who would like to break away from city life for some time to take refuge in the peaceful lap of mother nature.